Shah-Ali-Banda

 Shah Ali Banda is a neighbourhood in Hyderabad, India.
 It forms a part of the Old City, Hyderabad in an area located close to Charminar.
-It is about 2 kilometers south of the Charminar.
+It is about 2 km south of the Charminar.
 It is also home to famous Princess Esra hospital.
-Sitara Medical Center, notable for providing free medical service to the needy is also situated here.
+Sitara Medical Centre, notable for providing free medical service to the needy is also situated here.

 The Shah Ali Banda Clock Tower is located here.